The importance of the microchip

 As collar tags are easily lost or removed, for many years pet owners and animal breeders have used tattoos as a more permanent and secure way to identify pets.
 Unfortunately, the use of tattoos is not a foolproof method.
 Let's say, for example, that your dog got lost.
 Someone finds him and takes him to an animal shelter.
 Upon arrival, he is disoriented and possibly frightened.
 The shelter worker quickly notices the twisted metal ring dangling from the collar where the identification tag used to be.
 When she tries to check if the dog has a tattoo, he growls and squirms.
 Its fur is matted and the employee does not see the small series of numbers located near its right hind paw.
 As this is not an uncommon scenario, people have been trying to discover other identification systems.
 You microchips are one of the most modern and popular systems.

-bar codes and magnetic tapes, microchips are a form of automatic identification technology.
+similar to bar codes and magnetic tapes, microchips are a form of automatic identification technology.
 Generally, these microchips are used to store and transmit information specifically related to something or someone.
 They can be implanted, either by injection or surgical procedure, temporarily inserted or simply attached to an object.
 How to use signals radio frequency to relay the stored information, they are known as radio frequency identification (RFID).

-microchips used in pet identification and recovery are programmed to store an identification number unique and permanent.
+According to leading manufacturers, microchips used in pet identification and recovery are programmed to store an identification number unique and permanent.
 The chip is a antenna are sealed in a capsule biocompatible, airtight, made of glass.
 The entire mechanism can vary in size from less than 1 cm to almost 3 cm in length.
 The average microchip is approximately the size of a grain of rice.
 The device itself does not contain any battery, and its electronic circuit is activated only when it is being monitored.

-deploy microchipping is very similar to giving a vaccine.
+the method of deploy microchipping is very similar to giving a vaccine.
 A sterilized applicator is used to inject the microchip just under the skin at the back of the dog's neck, between the shoulder blades.
 To avoid the migration (movement of the original implant site), a company uses a patented covering to promote unity between the fibrous tissue and the microchip capsule.

-LCD.
+After the microchip is successfully implanted, it can be "read" using a scanning device.
+The scanner emits a low-frequency radio signal, activating the microchip.
+The microchip then sends a unique identification number back to the scanner.
+After decoding the information, the scanner displays the number on its LCD.
 The number is then entered into a database, along with the appropriate contact information.
 Programs such as the American Kennel Club (AKC) Companion Animal Recovery (CAR) maintain worldwide databases so they can help return lost pets to their families.
 According to the American Kennel Club's CAR program, more than 900 thousand pets and companion animals were registered in their databases, which includes tattooed animals, and almost 50 thousand pets were returned to their families.

 Golden Calli